ForestAdmin/documentation/how-tos/settings/disable-automatic-forest-admin-schema-update.md

 # Disable automatic Forest Admin schema update

 {% hint style="info" %}
-This option is available only on [lianas version ≥ 3+](https://docs.forestadmin.com/documentation/how-tos/upgrade-to-v3-1).
+This option is available only on [agents version ≥ 3+](https://docs.forestadmin.com/documentation/how-tos/upgrade-to-v3-1).
 {% endhint %}

 On server start, Forest Admin automatically loads a new Forest Admin schema if changes are detected.